-Movement Tracks Project (composer)
+Movement Tracks Project (lead biomedical music composer)

 Cassie's current focus is creating compositions utilizing brain-based music technology in collaboration with Austin's Center for Music Therapy.
 She recently spoke at SXSW 2017 on this topic, "Movement Tracks: Where Biotech and Music Converge."
 You can view the panel here.
 The project recently won an award from the Intelligent Health Association which was presented by Austin's Mayor Steve Adler to Cassie and the team during SXSW.